gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ### Workflow Description

-#### Setting IngressController Subnets with BYO VPC during Installation Workflow
+#### Specifying Manual Subnet Roles with BYO VPC during Installation Workflow

-Setting the default subnets for all IngressControllers (including the `default` IngressController) during installation (Day 1):
+A cluster-admin may prefer to explicitly set the default subnets for all IngressControllers (including the `default` IngressController) during installation (Day 1) rather than relying on [AWS Subnet Discovery](#aws-subnet-discovery).
+In order to do this, they must assign all the subnet roles:

-1. Cluster admin creates an install-config with `platform.aws.subnetsConfig` specified with the subnet(s) while ensuring the `platform.aws.subnetsConfig[].roles` field is configured with `IngressController` and `Cluster`:
+1. Cluster admin creates an install-config with `platform.aws.subnetsConfig` specified with subnets that manually override the subnet roles:
     ```yaml
     apiVersion: v1
     baseDomain: devcluster.openshift.com